alunalabs/cohort-bridge/README.md

 # HIPAA-Compliant Decentralized Fuzzy Matching System

+> **⚠️ Work in Progress Notice**
+> This system is currently under active development.
+While the core functionality for privacy-preserving record linkage is implemented, some features are still in progress or experimental:
+> - The q-gram based matching is newly implemented and may need tuning
+> - Secure multi-party computation protocols (garbled circuits, VOLE) are currently placeholders
+> - Performance optimizations for large-scale matching are pending
+> - Integration with external systems and APIs is not yet complete
+>
+> Please use with caution in production environments and verify results carefully.

 A secure, privacy-preserving record linkage system using Bloom filters, MinHash signatures, and commutative encryption for HIPAA-compliant patient matching across multiple healthcare institutions.

 ## 🏗️ Architecture